ibrahimsn98/remote-vibecode/README.md

 2. **0.0.0.0 requires firewall protection** - Ensure your router blocks external access
 3. **NEVER port forward** - Don't expose this to the internet for any reason
 4. **Use a VPN for remote access** - Tailscale, WireGuard, or similar
-5. **Check your firewall regularly** - Verify port 7676 is not exposed
+5. **Check your firewall regularly** - Verify the rvc port is not exposed
 6. **Beware of writable mode** - Even more dangerous on 0.0.0.0

 ### FOR REMOTE ACCESS, USE: